Chapter 4.1 The Glass Bubble concepts of "a Global Community" and "the Global Community"

 Article 2: Measurement of the Gross Sustainable Development Product (GSDP)

-The measurement of GSDP shows that consumption levels can be maintained without depleting and depreciating the quality and quantity of services.
-It indicates the solutions to the problems as well as the directions to take, such as:
+The measurement of GSDP shows that consumption levels can be maintained without depleting and depreciating the quality and quantity of

 a) invest in technology, R & D, to increase the end-use efficiency;